survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Loaders are a crucial part of webpack.
 When webpack encounters a **module**, it does several things:

 1. It **resolves** the module, making sure that the module exists in the supplied location.
 Webpack provides configuration for adjusting this behavior.
 The *Consuming Packages* chapter covers techniques related to this.
 If a module failed to resolve, webpack would give a runtime error.
 2. Assuming a module resolved correctly, webpack decides which loaders the module should be passed through.
-Each loader is configured to match some modules and not others.
-This might be based on filetype, location or something else.
+Each loader is configured to match specific modules.
+This can be based on filetype, location or something else.
 If a loader is matched, webpack would try to resolve it in a similar way as a module, making sure it exists.
 3. If all the loaders were found, webpack evaluates the matched loaders from bottom to top and right to left (`styleLoader(cssLoader('./main.css'))`), running the module through each loader in turn.
 The *Loader Definitions* chapter covers the topic in detail.
 4. If all loader evaluation completed without a runtime error, webpack includes the source in the last bundle. **Plugins** can intercept this behavior and alter the way bundling happens.
 5. After every module has been evaluated, webpack writes a bootstrap script including a manifest that describes how to begin executing the result in the browser.
 This last step can differ based on the build target you are using.